Planet Pulse

 Soil erosion and degradation

 The Earth’s fragile topsoil is exposed and vulnerable after wildfires.
 Heavy rains sweep away valuable soil, creating landscapes that are damaged and bare.
-Natural regeneration is hindered, and the already significant environmental impact is made worse by the deterioration of soil quality (Clarrence, 2019).
+Natural regeneration is hindered, and the already significant environmental impact is made worse by the deterioration of soil quality.

 Air quality deterioration and greenhouse gas emissions

 The wildfire’s reach extends to the skies as well.
-They emit a poisonous concoction of smoke, particle matter, and toxic fumes that can spread widely and consume areas far from the flames (UNEP, 2022).
-This not only poses acute health dangers, but it also deteriorates the quality of the air.
+They emit a poisonous concoction of smoke, particle matter and toxic fumes that can spread widely and consume areas far from the flames.
+This not only poses acute health dangers, but it also deteriorates the air quality.
 To make matters worse, wildfires significantly increase the threat of climate change by releasing large volumes of greenhouse gases like carbon dioxide and methane.
-(UNEP, 2022).

 Impact on water sources and aquatic life

 Even our valuable waterways are at risk because of wildfires.
-Rivers, lakes, and reservoirs may become contaminated by the fire’s ash, debris, and toxins (US EPA, 2019).
-Fish, amphibians, and other aquatic life forms are in significant risk because of this threat to aquatic ecosystems.
+Rivers, lakes and reservoirs may become contaminated by the fire’s ash, debris and toxins.
+Fish, amphibians and other aquatic life forms are in significant risk because of this threat to aquatic ecosystems.
 Additionally, higher sedimentation and increased flood hazards during rainstorm events may result from the altered topography.

 Wildfires’ effects on the environment serve as a harsh reminder of how intertwined all life is on Earth.
 We must consider the significant and frequently irreversible changes they impose on the natural environment while we see these burning calamities.